-Implementation With the Board of Mental Health's approval of the Strategic Plan, work will begin on FY20 Performance Measures in July 2019.
+Implementation With the Board of Mental Health's approval of the Strategic Plan, work will begin on FY22 Performance Measures in July 2021.
 As in the previous years, implementation of the Plan is goal-based.
 Outcome Leaders are assigned to each objective.
-These dedicated people will work on the FY20 outcomes.
+These dedicated people will work on the FY22 outcomes.
 While progress is ongoing, two reports will be developed and presented to the Board - a mid-year progress report and an annual report.
 Reports will also be posted on DMH's Web site for the public.
 These reports provide a tracking mechanism to show progress and areas which need to be addressed.
 Funding continues to be a roadblock to full implementation of a more community-based and person-centered and recovery-oriented system.
 Research, partnerships and creative thinking are necessary to overcoming this and other challenges.
 By working with partners statewide, we can reach our ultimate goal of supporting a better tomorrow for people who have mental illness, alcohol and drug addiction, and intellectual and developmental disabilities.
-A special thank you to the more than 200 people who provided feedback through the annual strategic plan survey in 2019.
-DMH strives to incorporate this feedback into all of our planning efforts.
 Progress cannot happen without the continuing commitment and efforts of all the outcome leaders, DMH staff, consumers, advocates, family members, service providers, and our community partners.
-We appreciate your feedback as we strive daily to fulfill our mission of supporting a better tomorrow...one person at a time.
+We appreciate your feedback as we strive daily to fulfill our mission of supporting a better tomorrow . . . one person at a time.
+Services/Supports Overview The Mississippi Department of Mental Health (DMH) provides and/or financially supports a network of services for people with mental illness, intellectual/developmental disabilities, substance use disorders, and Alzheimer's disease and/or other dementia.
+It is our goal to improve the lives of Mississippians by supporting a better tomorrow . . . today.
+The success of the current service delivery system is due to the strong, sustained advocacy of the Governor, State Legislature, Board of Mental Health, the Department's employees, people who are receiving services and their family members, community organizations, and other supportive people.
+Their collective concerns have been invaluable in promoting appropriate residential and community service options.
+Service Delivery System The mental health service delivery system is comprised of three major components: - 1) state-operated programs and community services programs; - 2) regional community mental health centers; and - 3) other nonprofit/profit service agencies/organizations.